-Buddings teachers practice non-violent crisis intervention, which means respecting children's autonomy and their right to control their own bodies, while also ensuring that they (and everyone) stay safe!
+Buddings teachers practice non-violent crisis intervention, respecting children's autonomy and their right to choose, while also ensuring that they (and everyone) stay safe!
+We do this by setting limits, and offering options that lead to success.

 Avoid arbitrary rules: explain them with safety

-When children have their own ideas about limits, taking the time to show how it keeps them safe, can help them see the benefits, and build respect for your authority.
+When children have their own ideas, we show how it keeps them safe, so they can see the benefits.
+For kids with growing vocab, explaining the situation objectively can also build respect for our authority.

 Pro tip: Post a sign.
 If it's written on the wall, it must be true! 😉

-We have to wear shoes inside, because there may be pointy toys on the floor, and if you step on one of them, you could hurt your foot.
+We have to wear shoes inside, because there may be pointy toys on the floor, and if you step on them, you could hurt your foot.

 If the children are calm enough to understand our explanation, but refuse to comply with the requirement, we have to listen for the reason, so we can find a good solution.

-We have spare shoes at daycare that children can choose to wear.
+Do they want to wear daycare shoes?
+(We have spares!)
 Or they can wear their outside shoes (snow boots, too!
 No problem!).
 Or, they can sit on the couch, where their feet will be safe.

 By offering agency over their own body and life, we show children that their opinions are important to us.
 We earn their respect by respecting them.
 And when all the options are acceptable, the choice is theirs!